BennyHinrichs/stock-watchlist/README.md

   - [ ] Limit to every 5 seconds
   - [x] Autocomplete actually gets and suggests symbols
     - [x] Click triggers blur, so it never sets the value
-    - [ ] Submit works, but after the requery, it doesn't subscribe to the new symbol via the websocket until refresh
+    - [x] Submit works, but after the requery, it doesn't subscribe to the new symbol via the websocket until refresh
+    - [x] Same thing happens with delete symbol
     - [x] Checks for duplicates
   - [x] Would be nice to move all the WS stuff to its own file
     - Not as familiar with distributing state in Svelte 5